bright/new-www/content/blog/meet-bright-recruitment-team.md

 **Paulina:** While many single aspects come to my mind, the biggest gratitude I feel when I know or observe from a candidate's behavior that he/she simply feels comfortable in my presence, that feels listened to and treated with due respect.
 I feel best when I know that my candidate made a bond with me, got an added value from the hiring process, and felt that he or she and his/her story was unique and one of a kind for me.

-**Ula:** The fact that I can meet dozens of interesting people and get to know their perspective of looking at the world.
+**Ula:** The fact that I can meet dozens of interesting people and help them find a good place for their development.
+And the fact that I am learning all the time.
 Every person is a new experience.
-It teaches my something new.
-The structure of the recruitment process is well-organised and quite repetitive, but people are not.
+The structure of the recruitment process is well-defined, but people are not defined at all.
 You can ask the same questions, but every time you get different answers.
-Every person that I meet makes me a better recruiter.
+Every person that I meet teaches me something new.

 ![Ula Recruiting Team ](/images/ula_rekru_team-1-.jpg)